Podcast RSS Feed Contents

 There are two levels to your feed – the channel level, and the item level:

-Here is a comprehensive list of all the channel tags included in your podcast feed:
+Below is a list of the channel tags included in your podcast feed:

 - Host Name